 Magnitude of Effect: Breast cancer risk after bilateral prophylactic mastectomy in women at high risk may be reduced as much as 90%.

 Prophylactic oophorectomy or ovarian ablation: benefits

-Magnitude of Effect: Breast cancer incidence is decreased by 50%, but published study designs may have produced an overestimate.
+Magnitude of Effect: Breast cancer incidence may be decreased by up to 50%.

 Prophylactic oophorectomy or ovarian ablation: harms

 Based on solid evidence, castration may cause the abrupt onset of menopausal symptoms such as hot flashes, insomnia, anxiety, and depression.
 Long-term effects include decreased libido, vaginal dryness, and decreased bone mineral density.

 Magnitude of Effect: Nearly all women experience some sleep disturbances, mood changes, hot flashes, and bone demineralization, but the severity of these symptoms varies greatly.